patrl/patrl.github.io/actl2018notes.markdown

 - The meaning of a program, therefore, can be thought of as an *instruction for changing the current state*.

-- We'll see examples of this next week.
+- We'll see examples of this in the next session.

 ## Reference